 Please note that anyone at the age of 18 or over cannot play a character beneath the age of 18.

-Players under the age of 18 are barred from any form of intimate or romantic roleplay.
+While we do not allow players under the age of 18 years of age to play in NorCal currently, Players under the age of 18 in other chapters are barred from any form of intimate or romantic roleplay as a network standard.

 The following strains may be played by anyone.
 These strains require no background nor approval.

 The Bay Walkers of Sinn & Conn are known as Bridge Walkers.
 Often self segregated, the Bridge Walkers have found two walks of life.
 The less seen pursue academia, wherein they seclude themselves to the Stanfjord Citadel, dedicating themselves to their research and studies.
 The common Bridge Walker is the blue collar laborer.
 The workers of the docks understand that this world isn't given to them on a platter.
 They're highly intelligent, but also understand that you can't earn a living on writing arithmetic alone.
 Tough as nails, these Bridge Walkers understand the logistics of hard work and how to execute it to make their way.

 The motorheaded nomads of the waste have taken a different spin on their live fast die hard lifestyle, asphalt and tarmac, dunes and winding gorges are all old hat for this new breed of traveler, they've taken to the ocean.
 So long as it floats, is loud, belches columns of black smoke and goes real real fast, then the callous and cold Diesel Jocks of the broken coast will be the one behind the wheel.
 Converting their rides to become amphibious, or some, going all the way, favoring entirely aquatic designs.
 Aesthetically, they are still all about the black leathers and scrap armors of their forefathers, its just that the waterborn jocks have found new surfaces to tear up and conquer.